New Starters

 Most children are ready for toilet training around the age of 3.
 We encourage all parents to ensure that their child is toilet trained before starting Nursery unless there is a medical or developmental issue preventing this.
 Through having to change nappies throughout the session, this takes time away spent from teaching and learning.
 We ask that parents use the time before their child starts Nursery to work on toilet training with their child if they are not already trained.
 We understand that accidents happen and that children aged 3 and 4 are not dry all of the time and we will happily change any children that need it.
 See below for advice on toilet training and watch this video to gain an understanding of when to start toilet training.

 It is advised that children should stop using dummies and bottles at 12 months.
-Continued use after this time can cause a child to have a relience on these.
+If continued use after this time, it can cause a child to have a relience on these.
 There are also issues with speech development, growing teeth formation and tooth decay.
-We advise parents to encourage their children to stop using a dummy and bottle when they start Nursery.
+We advise parents to encourage their children to stop using a dummy and bottle before they start Nursery.
 Please see below for advice on how to get rid of the dummy.

 Applying for a school place